 SEE IF YOU QUALIFY TO SUBSCRIBE

-Based only an hour outside of Boston Massachusetts, we are dedicated to providing Community Solar Solutions to not just MA, but also Maryland, New York and the greater New England area.
+Based only an hour outside of Boston, Massachusetts, we are dedicated to providing Community Solar Solutions to Massachusetts, Maryland, New York, and the greater New England area.
 Is Solar Power the right choice for you?
 We’d love to help you find out!
-Unlike most solar companies who only offer a single solution, Solar On Earth strives to identify the solution that best fits your circumstance.
+Unlike most solar companies that only offer a single solution, Solar On Earth strives to identify the solution that best fits your circumstance.

 How Community Solar Works

 You’ve probably seen a solar farm alongside the interstate or other roadway.
-The developers of these farms have choices on who gets the energy generated.
-The options include selling it to the utility, a single large corporation, or local residents and businesses through a subscription model.
-The latter is how community solar works.
-People subscribe to a farm and receive solar credits on their utility bill.
+The developers of these farms have choices on who gets the energy they generate.
+The options include selling the energy to a utility company or large corporation or offering a subscription model for local residents and businesses.
+That subscription service is how community solar works.
+People subscribe to a farm and receive solar credits on their utility bills.
 Subscribers then pay the owner of the community solar farm a discounted rate for the credits.
 The total of the two electric bills is less than a standard utility bill without the solar credits.

-Many people wonder how the power from the solar gets to their home.
-The answer is it doesn’t.
-The power is added to power grid but not sent directly to a subscriber’s home.
+How does solar power get from the community solar farm to your home?
+It doesn’t.
+The generated energy is added directly to the power grid, not sent to your home.
 The utility company tracks the amount of power provided by the solar farm to calculate the solar credits issued.
 The only caveat is that the solar farm has to be located in the same utility zone as your property.